jordandouglas/resub/README.md

 ## Running

 This model currently does not have BEAUti support, however there are several `XML` files in the `examples` directory that can help you get started.
+These files can also be used to reproduce the results of the article.

 ## Support